frconor-ebook/meditations/_posts/2025-02-25-salt-and-light.md

-of it in which we live and work and where our dreams are awakened---if we start to teach with the testimony of our own lives; if we are exemplary, competent, and honest at our work; if, in family life, we dedicate to our children and our parents as much time as they need; if people see us as cheerful, even in times of difficulty and suffering; if we\'re outgoing and warm toward others."
+of it in which we live and work and where our dreams are awakened---if we start to teach with the testimony of our own lives; if we are exemplary, competent, and honest at our work; if, in family life, we dedicate to our children and to our parents as much time as they need;
+if people see us as cheerful, even in times of difficulty and suffering;
+if we\'re outgoing and warm toward others."

-St. John Chrysostom in one of his homilies says, "They will have greater faith in our deeds than in any other form of speech" (St. John Chrysostom, *Homilies*).
+St. John Chrysostom in one of his homilies says, "They will have greater faith in our deeds than in any other form of speech" (St. John Chrysostom, *Homilies on St. Matthew's Gospel*).

 Other people will feel drawn to the life that our actions point out to them.
 Our example prepares the soil in which our words will later come